 Updates are a breeze

 No matter if you use a Windows or Mac, you're likely all too well aware of how much a pain in the butt updates can be.
-While important to ensure computers keep working the way they're intended, this usually causes a lot of downtime and interrupted work sessions.
+While it is important to ensure that computers keep working the way they intended, the update process usually causes many downtimes and interrupted work sessions.